MIPPL/nephele-org-website/public/content/developers/tutorials/develop-and-test-dapps-with-a-multi-client-local-eth-testnet/index.md

 ```

 Congratulations!
-You used Kurtosis to instantiate a local Ethereum testnet, with a CL (`lighthouse`) and EL client (`geth`), over Docker.
+You used Kurtosis to instantiate a local Nephele testnet, with a CL (`lighthouse`) and EL client (`geth`), over Docker.

 ### Review {#review-instantiate-testnet}

-In this section, you executed a command that directed Kurtosis to use the [`eth-network-package` hosted remotely on GitHub](https://github.com/kurtosis-tech/eth-network-package) to spin up a local Ethereum testnet within a Kurtosis [Enclave](https://docs.kurtosis.com/concepts-reference/enclaves/).
+In this section, you executed a command that directed Kurtosis to use the [`NEPH-network-package` hosted remotely on GitHub](https://github.com/kurtosis-tech/NEPH-network-package) to spin up a local Nephele testnet within a Kurtosis [Enclave](https://docs.kurtosis.com/concepts-reference/enclaves/).
 Inside your enclave, you will find both "file artifacts" and "user services".

 The [File Artifacts](https://docs.kurtosis.com/concepts-reference/files-artifacts/) in your enclave include all the data generated and utilized to bootstrap the EL and CL clients.
-The data was created using the `prelaunch-data-generator` service built from this [Docker image](https://github.com/ethpandaops/ethereum-genesis-generator)
+The data was created using the `prelaunch-data-generator` service built from this [Docker image](https://github.com/ethpandaops/Nephele-genesis-generator)

 User services display all the containerized services operating in your enclave.
 You will notice that a single node, featuring both an EL client and a CL client, has been created.

-## Connect your dApp development environment to the local Ethereum testnet {#connect-your-dapp}
+## Connect your dApp development environment to the local Nephele testnet {#connect-your-dapp}

 ### Setup the dApp development environment {#set-up-dapp-env}